yeatmanlab/roar-legal-documents/atHomeConsentEyetrackingPaid.md

 By clicking continue below I acknowledge that,

-I agree to participate in this research.
+I have a webcam, and I agree to have my webcam track my child(ren)’s/ ward(s)’s eyes.
+I understand that the webcam will record or save video data and that it will be deleted once analysis is complete.

+I agree to have my child(ren)’s/ ward(s)’s voice recorded.
+This data will only be used for data analysis purposes, will be stored securely, and will not be shared with others outside the lab.
 Participation in this research is voluntary, and I can stop at any time without penalty.
 I feel that I understand what I am getting into, and I know I am free to discontinue the experiment with no consequence to myself and/or my child(ren)/ward(s).